pedrocardoz0/pedrocardoz0/README.md

 ### A little bit about me
 - 😗 Presently i'm working as intern in Life Fibra ;
 - 🎓 I'm studying Information Systems at UNIVEM;
-- 📱 Most of my time i'm working with React Native;
+- 📱 Most of my time i'm working with Next.JS;
 - 👯 I’m looking allways looking for something new 🤝;
 - 🤔 Always learning something new ( Now Sass );
 - 💬 You can ask whatever you want;